lichenophile/obsidian-paintr/README.md

 ![normal-menu](./screens/menu-normal.png)
 ![commands](./screens/commands.png)

-Inspired by my [css snippet & data.json](https://github.com/chetachiezikeuzor/Highlightr-Plugin/issues/61) to use Highlightr to change text color.
+Inspired by KraXen72's [css snippet & data.json](https://github.com/chetachiezikeuzor/Highlightr-Plugin/issues/61) to use Highlightr to change text color.
 The aim of this plugin is to support most features of [Highlightr-Plugin](https://github.com/chetachiezikeuzor/Highlightr-Plugin) as well as changing of the text color.

 ## Improvements over original plugin